- View Offline

 - Grouping, filtering, and finding layers

 - Correcting distortion with Adaptive Wide Angle controls

 - Working with the new Content-Aware tools

 - Performing perspective cropping

 - Making picture-perfect prints with the Print dialog

-Hi, my name is Chris Orwig.
-I am a photographer and a teacher, and I am really excited about this course.
-We are going to focus in on Photoshop CS6 New Features.
-And you know Photoshop is a gigantic application.
+- Hi, my name's Chris Orwig.
+I'm a photographer and a teacher, and I'm really excited about this course.
+We're gonna focus in on Photoshop CS6 New Features.
+You know, Photoshop is a gigantic application.
 It's used by so many different people in so many different ways.
-And here, what we are going to do is something unique.
-We are going to focus in on the new features which are most relevant to us as photographers.
-We'll start off by taking a look at the interface, because you'll notice it's changed.
+And, here, what we're gonna do is something unique.
+We're going to focus in on the new features which are most relevant us as photographers.
+We'll start off by taking a look at the interface because you'll notice it's changed.
 It's now darker and different.

 We'll look at how we can work with Bridge and Mini Bridge.
-We'll also spend some time working with Adobe Camera RAW.
+We'll also spent some time working with Adobe Camera Raw.
 Here we'll discover we have new controls which allow us to enhance and correct our images in some really fascinating ways.
-Inside of Photoshop we'll spend some time exploring some of the changes that we'll discover in the Layers panel.
-We'll also take a look at how we can make some powerful and exciting adjustments to our photographs, whether that's by adding blur or increasing the light or retouching or removing blemishes.
-We'll also explore how we can work with video clips.
+Inside of Photoshop, we'll spend some time exploring some of the changes that we'll discover in the Layers panel.
+We'll also take a look at how we can make some powerful and exciting adjustments to our photographs.
+Whether that's by adding blur or increasing the light, or retouching or removing blemishes, We'll also explore how we can work with video clips.